| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday April 29, 2010

 couple of minutes for a quick interview- click on the link below to hear

+that conversation on the stage in the Cox Center.
 Other State Officers that will serve with Beanland include Marty Jones of Owasso, State Secretary; Trevor Lucas of Central High FFA, State Reporter; Owen Hossack of Owasso, Northeast District Vice President,; Mitchell Earl of Drummond, Northwest District Vice President; Katie McCauley of Waurika, Central District Vice President; Courtney Maye of Haworth, Southeast District Vice President and Dakota Miller of Amber-Pocasset, the Southwest District Vice President.
 We have got pictures of the Wednesday events at the Convention- and they can be found here on Flickr.
 And as we mentioned above- click on the link below for a chance to hear our quick interview with Emily Beanland of Hollis, the new State President of the Oklahoma FFA.
 You can also go to the Blue Green Gazette section of our website for other stories that we will be adding from the state convention over the next few days.
 Click here for our webstory on the new state officer team of the Oklahoma FFA Association. | |

-President Obama Touts Biofuels and Health Care in Rural Missouri on Wednesday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Growth Energy
+| President Obama Touts Biofuels and Health Care in Rural Missouri on Wednesday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Growth Energy

 CEO Tom Buis was part of the crowd that included farmers, families, plant